WorkingSpec/ws-client-api-example/README.md

 ## Overview

-This is working web code to:
+This example contains working web code to:

-* generate a selection grid of your Working Spec 3D interactive models
+* generate a selection grid for models.
-* respond to user selection by launching the Working Spec WebGL player in a popup window.
+* respond to user selection by launching the model in a popup window.

 The _www_ folder contains the 3 files required by this demo: